Scared (The Tragically Hip song)

-"Scared" is a song by Canadian rock band The Tragically Hip.
-It was released in September 1995 as the fifth single from the band's 1994 album, Day for Night.
+"Scared" is a song by Canadian rock band the Tragically Hip.
+It was released in September 1995 as the fifth single from their 1994 album, Day for Night.
 The song peaked at number 57 on the Canadian RPM Singles chart.
-The song was featured in the 2006 film, Trailer Park Boys: The Movie, and was included on the film's soundtrack.
+It was featured in the 2006 film Trailer Park Boys: The Movie and was included on its soundtrack.

+The song was reportedly written about by Allan Gregg, a Canadian pollster and political advisor.
+At the time, the Tragically Hip were managed by the Management Trust Ltd., where Gregg was a partner.
+As he discussed on the Toronto Mike'd podcast, Gregg says the band wrote the song in response to some critical feedback he provided on early versions of tracks for the band's 1994 album, Day for Night.